salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # summary

-Update an app with a new template.
+Update an app's label and description.

 # description

-Update an existing orchestrated app by associating it with a new template or modifying its properties.
-This command allows you to change the template that an app is based on, update its metadata (label, description), or modify runtime configuration settings.
+Update an existing orchestrated app's label and description.
+This command allows you to modify the display properties of an app without changing its underlying template or functionality.

-You can identify the app by either its unique ID or its name, and specify the new template by either its unique ID or its name.
-App and template IDs are guaranteed to be unique, while names should be unique within an org.
+You can identify the app by either its unique ID or its name.
+App IDs are guaranteed to be unique, while names should be unique within an org.

-Updating an app with a new template changes the app's underlying structure and configuration to match the new template.
-This is useful for migrating apps to updated templates or changing an app's functionality.
-You can also update just the app's metadata without changing the template.
+Use this command to update the human-readable display name (label) and description that users see when viewing the app.
+This is useful for improving app discoverability and providing clearer information about the app's purpose.

-You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkManageApp user permission to modify apps.
-Both the app and template must exist in the same org.
+You must have the AppFrameworkManageApp user permission to modify apps.

 # flags.target-org.summary